levtoshi/SwissJewellery/README.md

 # SwissJewellery

-SwissJewellery is a modern online jewelry store with Swiss-inspired design.
+SwissJewellery is a modern online jewellery store with Swiss-inspired design.
 The project is built as a fullstack e-commerce application with user and admin roles.

 🔗 Website: https://swiss-jewellery.vercel.app/